This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 3. Paddington Public Art Trail

-Paddington is peppered with public art installations, with 22 different statues and structures installed indoors and out – download the full map and list here.
+Paddington is peppered with public art installations, with over 20 different statues and structures installed indoors and out – download the full map and list here.

 4. Little Venice